PedalController/MultistompEditor-Base/Readme.md

 2. Extends domain.Multistomp.java if necessary;
 3. Implements MultistompFactory.java if necessary
 4. Implements MessageEncoder.java for encript the commands in MIDI messages.
+4. Implements MessageDecoder.java for decript the MIDI messages commands.

 Thanks for:
 -----------